aliyawer/BaaS/README.md

 BaaS aims at speeding up the execution of the problems by running different solvers in parallel in the backend on different instances on the openstack cloud.

 ## How to create the virtual machines
+After cloning this repository you can follow these steps to setup the instances.

 1) Navigate to the same folder as main.tf
   ```shell
   cd BaaS
   ```
-2) Generate a key pair by running the following command and name it `myKey`
+2) Generate a key pair by running the following command and name it `myKey`.
   ```shell
   ssh-keygen -b 2048 -t rsa
   ```
-3) Create a file called `secret.tfvars` and add key_pair = "myKey"
+3) Create a file called `secret.tfvars` and add key_pair = "myKey".
+The following should be the content of the `secret.tfvars` file.
   ```shell
   key_pair = "myKey"
   ```